qinwf/awesome-R/README.md

 * [CRAN Task Views](http://cran.r-project.org/web/views/) - Task Views for CRAN packages.
 * [The R Programming Wikibook](https://en.wikibooks.org/wiki/R_Programming) - A collaborative handbook for R.
 * [R-users](https://www.r-users.com/) - A job board for R users (and the people who are looking to hire them)
-* [R Cookbook](http://www.cookbook-r.com/) - A problem-oriented website that supports the _[R Graphics Cookbook](http://shop.oreilly.com/product/0636920023135.do)_.
+* [R Cookbook](http://www.cookbook-r.com/) - A problem-oriented website that supports the [R Graphics Cookbook](http://shop.oreilly.com/product/0636920023135.do).

 ## Books

-* _[The Art of R Programming](http://shop.oreilly.com/product/9781593273842.do)_ - It's a good resource for systematically learning fundamentals such as types of objects, control statements, variable scope, classes and debugging in R.
+* [The Art of R Programming](http://shop.oreilly.com/product/9781593273842.do) - It's a good resource for systematically learning fundamentals such as types of objects, control statements, variable scope, classes and debugging in R.
-* _[R Cookbook](http://shop.oreilly.com/product/9780596809164.do)_ - A quick and simple introduction to conducting many common statistical tasks with R.
+* [R Cookbook](http://shop.oreilly.com/product/9780596809164.do) - A quick and simple introduction to conducting many common statistical tasks with R.
-* _[Exploratory Data Analysis with R](https://leanpub.com/exdata)_, _[R Programming for Data Science](https://leanpub.com/rprogramming)_ and _[Report Writing for Data Science in R](https://leanpub.com/reportwriting)_ - Books written as part of the Johns Hopkins Data Science Specialization.
+* Books written as part of the Johns Hopkins Data Science Specialization:
+  * [Exploratory Data Analysis with R](https://leanpub.com/exdata) - Basic analytical skills for all sorts of data in R.
+  * [R Programming for Data Science](https://leanpub.com/rprogramming) - More advanced data analysis that relies on R programming.
+  * [Report Writing for Data Science in R](https://leanpub.com/reportwriting) - R-based methods for reproducible research and report generation.
-* _[R Packages](http://r-pkgs.had.co.nz/)_ - A book (in paper and website formats) on writing R packages.
+* [R Packages](http://r-pkgs.had.co.nz/) - A book (in paper and website formats) on writing R packages.
-* _[R in Action](http://www.manning.com/kabacoff2/)_ - This book aims at all levels of users, with sections for beginning, intermediate and advanced R ranging from "Exploring R data structures" to running regressions and conducting factor analyses.
+* [R in Action](http://www.manning.com/kabacoff2/) - This book aims at all levels of users, with sections for beginning, intermediate and advanced R ranging from "Exploring R data structures" to running regressions and conducting factor analyses.
 * [Use R!](http://www.springer.com/series/6991?detailsPage=titles) - This series of inexpensive and focused books from Springer publish shorter books aimed at practitioners.
 Books can discuss the use of R in a particular subject area, such as Bayesian networks, ggplot2 and Rcpp.

 ## Reference Cards